CrumpLab/cognition/docs/textbook/C1_What_is_Cognition.md

 Each theoretical hypothesis implies particular empirical outcomes.
 So, we collect the data about the empirical outcomes because they test the implications of the theoretical hypotheses.

 -->

+## Glossary

+#### Cognition {- #gls-cognition}

+This textbook defines cognition as processes of mind and behavior, including human and non-human animal minds, and potentially computational minds.
+Examples of cognitive abilities include perceiving, attending, remembering, thinking, empathizing, deciding, predicting, judging, etc.

+- Anything to do with how minds work

+#### Dependent Variable {- #gls-DV}

+The measurement in an experiment.
+For example, in a recall memory experiment a researcher could measure memory performance by counting how many words were remembered under different experimental conditions.

+#### Independent Variable {- #gls-IV}

+An experimental manipulation involving at least two levels.
+For example, an experiment testing the efficacy of a drug could have an experimental level where participants receive the drug, and a control level where participants do not receive the drug.

+#### QALMRI {- #gls-QALMRI}

+An acronym used an aid for reading primary research articles.
+QALMRI stands for Question, Alternatives, Logic, Methods, Results, and Inference.
+Research papers ask questions about how phenomena work, they propose alternative working explanations, and test the logical implications of those explanations with methods.
+The methods produce results that can be used to generate inferences about the working hypotheses and generate insight into the phenomena under investigation.

+#### Scientific Method {- #gls-scientificmethod}

+A systematic process using controlled experiments and observation to generate knowledge about phenomena under investigation.